MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-365-guest-settings.md

 **Admin role:** SharePoint administrator

 These settings affect all of the sites in the organization.
 They do not affect Office 365 Groups or Teams directly, however we recommend that you align these settings with the settings for Office 365 Groups and Teams to avoid user experience issues.
-(For example, if guest sharing is allowed in Teams but not SharePoint, then guests in teams will not have access to the Files tab in Teams because Teams files are stored in SharePoint.)
+(For example, if guest sharing is allowed in Teams but not SharePoint, then guests in Teams will not have access to the Files tab because Teams files are stored in SharePoint.)

 ### SharePoint and OneDrive sharing settings

+Because OneDrive is a hierarchy of sites within SharePoint, the organization-level sharing settings directly affect OneDrive just as they do other SharePoint sites.

 **Navigation:** SharePoint admin center > Sharing